RoboCup-SSL/ssl-game-controller/README.md

 When you enable `ci` mode, referee messages will still be published via multicast, unless the address is unset (set to an empty string).
-That way, you can still integrate an autoRef.
-It is not yet possible to use the autoRefs without multicast.
+That way, you can still integrate an autoRef or other software.
+Have a look at [Auto-referee CI](doc/AutoRefCi.md) for details on how to integrate the auto-referees in a CI way as well.

 When the `ci` mode is enabled (via `ssl-game-controller.yaml` -> `time-acquisition-mode`), a TCP port is opened (default: 10009).
 The protocol is defined in [proto/ssl_gc_ci.proto](./proto/ssl_gc_ci.proto).